|

 public service.
 I am not selling anything, and cannot accept

 donations.
-I ask each person who uses this website to call their legislators about the
+I ask each person who uses this website to call their legislators and their

 Contributions of information are welcomed.
 See